citusdata/citus_docs/ref-arch/real-time-analytics.rst

 <https://www.postgresql.org/docs/9.5/static/storage-vm.html>`_ to keep track of which
 pages have already been vacuumed and can be skipped during the next vacuum.
 Since we never UPDATE, the only pages which have that bit reset are the pages of entirely DELETEd rows.
-All VACUUM needs to do is scan through and reclaim those empty pages, is happens very quickly!
+All VACUUM needs to do is scan through and reclaim those empty pages, it happens very quickly!

 Approximate Distinct Counts
 ---------------------------

-One kind of query we're particularily proud of is :ref:`approximate distinct counts
+A common question in http analytics deals with :ref:`approximate distinct counts
-<approx_dist_count>` using HLLs.
-How many unique visitors visited your site over some time
+<count_distinct>`: How many unique visitors visited your site over some time period?
-period?
-Answering it requires storing the list of all previously-seen visitors in the rollup tables, a prohibitively large amount of data.
-Rather than answer the query exactly, we can answer the query approximately, using a datatype called hyperloglog, or HLL, which takes a surprisingly small amount of space to tell you approximately how many unique elements are in the set you pass it.
-Their accuracy can be adjusted, we'll use ones which, using only 1280 bytes, will be able to count up to tens of billions of unique visitors with at most 2.2% error.
+Answering it exactly requires storing the list of all previously-seen visitors in the rollup tables, a prohibitively large amount of data.
+A datatype called hyperloglog, or HLL, can answer the query approximately; it takes a surprisingly small amount of space to tell you approximately how many unique elements are in a set you pass it.
+Its accuracy can be adjusted, we'll use ones which, using only 1280 bytes, will be able to count up to tens of billions of unique visitors with at most 2.2% error.

 An equivalent problem appears if you want to run a global query, such has the number of unique ip addresses who visited any site over some time period.
 Without HLLs this query